House Mouse Facts

 You’ll want to make sure your home is clean and free of cracks that the mice can enter through.
 If you’re cleaning an area where droppings are prevalent, wear a mask and rubber gloves.
 Wetting these areas with a water/bleach solution instead of sweeping them will prevent viruses contained in them from becoming airborne.
 Wipe it up with a damp sponge.
 Store food or other organic materials mice may eat in plastic containers, and clean up any loose crumbs or spills.
 Removing their nesting sites by getting rid of clutter, firewood, and garbage.
 If necessary, you can install traps that will kill them with bait, or capture them to be released.

-Benefits of Professional House Mouse Pest Control
+What are the benefits of Professional House Mouse Pest Control?

 A pest management professional has the education, equipment and skills on how to get rid of mice in your home.
 Finding and exterminating the house mice can be challenging, especially if they are spread throughout your yard.
 A pest management professional provides their expertise in rodent control and removal and determine the best possible services to resolve the house mouse infestation.